oracle-devrel/netsuite.devo.build/index.markdown

 header:
     overlay_color: "#035368"
     search: true
-excerpt: Developer tutorials from your friends at Oracle and the developer community.
+excerpt: Developer tutorials from your friends at Oracle NetSuite and the developer community.
 ---